-MetLife Stadium was built with the stadium concession food craze in mind and there are plenty of ways to fill you up at a Jets’ game.
-A full list of concession options and locations can be found here.
-The best things going are the Sloppy Joes at the Food Network stand near sections 118 and 338 and the Buffalo Mac N Cheese isn’t bad either.
-Those in New York City know the name Lobel’s for its meat and their steak sandwich sold near sections 121 and 338 is up there with the Sloppy Joe.
+MetLife Stadium was built with the stadium concession food craze in mind, and there are plenty of ways to fill you up at a Jets’ game.
+The best things going are the Sloppy Joes at the Food Network stand near sections 118 and 338, and the Buffalo Mac N Cheese isn’t bad either.
+Those in New York City know the name Lobel’s for its meat, and their steak sandwich sold near sections 121 and 338 is up there with the Sloppy Joe.

 Where to Stay

 Hotel rooms in New York are as expensive as any city in the world, so don't expect to catch a break on pricing.
 They’re pretty expensive in the fall during football season, especially the closer you get to the holidays.
 There are numerous brand name hotels in and around Times Square, but you might be best served not staying in such a highly trafficked location.

 You're not that bad off as long as you're within a subway ride that takes you near Penn Station.
 Kayak can help you find the best hotel for your needs.
 Travelocity offers last-minute deals if you're scrambling a few days before you attend the game.
 Alternatively, you can look into renting an apartment via Airbnb.